We are a children’s art studio, at the core we believe that art, creativity and joy are necessary as tools for co-creating a better world for all.

-* The child as artist: centering arts, creativity + imagination
+* The child as artist: centering arts, creativity + imagination in all we do

 We offer art afterschool, creative summer and break art workshops, community open studio on select days, consulting and creative community public art and other events.
-Aiming to build relationships based on reciprocity, we are deeply grateful for the powerful work and learning with other organizations, some of our community partners and projects include: Space Gallery, Portland Museum of Art, Birth Roots, Portland Lantern Walk, Tempo Art, Heartfelt School, Bowdoinham Community School, Portland Society of Architects and The Complete City Reimagined Cultivating Community, Indigo Arts Alliance, I’m Your Neighbor Books, and more.
+Aiming to build relationships based on reciprocity, we are deeply grateful for the powerful work and learning with other organizations, some of our community partners and project collaborators include Space Gallery, Portland Museum of Art, Birth Roots, Portland Lantern Walk, Tempo Art, Heartfelt School, Bowdoinham Community School, Portland Society of Architects The Complete City Reimagined Cultivating Community, Indigo Arts Alliance, I’m Your Neighbor Books, and more.

-Christina makes her home in Maine with her daughter Melu, Pippy (our cat) and winter surfing, tech advisor sound-recording husband Pete, but she was born in the midwest, and has lived all over the country.
-She is grateful for her loving lineage from her grandmothers, the family grocery store, her teacher mom, her strong aunts who love to cook.
-Christina has made art with folks in gardens, churches, fire stations, art/architecture colleges, elementary + pre-schools, community centers + lots of spaces in-between.
-Her first teaching job was as a Montessori School Art Teacher, and from there, taught at University of Detroit School of Architecture and area schools, Kingswood Academy of Art, Interlochen Center for the Arts, University of Massachusetts Dartmouth, Rhode Island School of Design, and the Advent School in Boston while doing other community based, public art teaching gigs in community.
+Christina makes her home in Maine with her daughter Melu, Pippy (the cat) and winter surfing, tech advisor husband Pete, but she was born in the midwest and lived all over the country growing up.
+She is grateful for her loving lineage from her grandmothers, the family grocery store, her teacher/art teacher mom, strong aunts who love to cook.
+Making art with folks in gardens, churches, fire stations, art/architecture colleges, elementary + pre-schools, community centers + lots of spaces in-between.
+Teaching pre-school children all the way up to college students at places like: University of Detroit School of Architecture and area schools, Kingswood Academy of Art, Interlochen Center for the Arts, University of Massachusetts Dartmouth, Rhode Island School of Design, Advent elementary School in Boston while doing other community based, public art and collaborative teaching gigs.
 Most recently, as Associate Professor of Art at Maine College of Art here in Portland (before she had her baby and started studio!).
 She’s got on-the-ground knowledge + grateful to have studied some diverse art/creative pedagogies including Reggio Emilia, Montessori, Waldorf inspired, Social Sculpture in places like Mexico, Italy, Germany, France and Detroit.
 With a background in textiles, sculpture and public art from studies at Cranbrook Academy of Art, Skowhegan School of Painting & Sculpture and Weimar Jena Akademie and collaborative leadership work as a facilitator, consultant and supporter of folks in the fields of creativity, teaching and service/public engagement.
 As an artist, she’s shown her work both nationally and internationally and has been fortunate enough to receive awards and grants to help make that possible.
 ALSO, she loves pattern, bright colors, wearing scarves, things that are made by hand, learning + reflecting to co-create a better world, people welcoming one another, meeting new friends and drinking coffee + tea:)

-some other things we are thinking about…
+a few other things we are thinking about…

 1. can love be an art material?